 As well as bringing with him some classic 90’s tunes Lee Latchford-Evans also brought a passion to the role of Prince Charming that had me totally believing he had fallen in love with the beautiful Cinderella, who was played by Georgina Parkinson, who you may recognise from Blue Peter.

 No story of Cinderella would be complete without the ugly sisters and St. Helens have made fantastic choices with Si Foster and Mark Newell, who definitely bring the laughs with their outrageous behaviour and witty one liners.
-Just be prepared to get serious hair envy with the numerous costume changes.
+Just be prepared to get serious hair and wardrobe envy with the numerous costume changes.

-f you are looking for more inspiration for days out in the North West then check out our A-Z of days out post.
+If you are looking for more inspiration for days out in the North West then check out our A-Z of days out post.

 (We were invited to watch Cinderella in exchange for a review, all opinions are my own.)